SonaHakobyan/aca-csharp-2023/interoperable-libraries/assignment.md

 }
 ```

-#### Console Application (C#)
+#### Console Application

-- Develop a simple C# console application that demonstrates the usage of the types from the Geometry and Graphics DLLs.
+- Develop a simple console application that demonstrates the usage of the types from the Geometry and Graphics DLLs
-	- The application should create an instance of ColoredLine type and perform DrawLine operation on it.
+	- The application should create an instance of ColoredLine type and perform DrawLine operation on it

 ### Expected result